thebabellibrarybot/yolo_dims_edit_img_api/readme.md

 - masks class
 - makes everything inside the selected class background color
 - cleaning image to make text-line extraction work easiser
+- maintains original image size
+- can be applied to cropped or original image
+* outputs image that can be used for cropping or text-line extraction